Roland Kirk in Swinging London

 Donovan was primarily a fashion photographer — one of the trio of working-class London boys, along with David Bailey and Brian Duffy, who revolutionised the profession in the early ’60s — and his image of Kirk is surrounded by shots of Jean Shrimpton (to be seen directly above Kirk), Celia Hammond, Paulene Stone and other celebrated models of the era.

-I saw Kirk for the first time during that short tour in 1963, at the De Montfort Hall in Leicester, where he was accompanied by a British rhythm section.
+I saw Kirk for the first time during that short tour in 1963, in Nottingham, where he was accompanied by a British rhythm section.
 He had yet to add the “Rahsaan” to his name, and he was still wearing a dark business suit on stage.
 He was startlingly good, whether playing three reed instruments at once — the skill that had brought him to public attention — or just one.
 And to preface his tune “We Free Kings” he spent a good five minutes telling a very funny and very hip version of the story about the Three Wise Men on their way to Bethlehem, holding his audience spellbound.

 The music-related element of the Photographers’ Gallery show also includes Donovan’s nice colour portrait of Jimi Hendrix, swathed in silks, from 1967, his famous videos for Malcolm McLaren’s “Madame Butterfly” and Robert Palmer’s “Addicted to Love”, and his series of portraits of British pop stars — including Elvis Costello, Jarvis Cocker, Supergrass and Bryan Ferry — for an issue of GQ magazine in the 1990s.